Field-Effect-Transistor/RPNCalculation/README.md

 ### Error Handling:
 - **Failed to allocate memory:** If memory allocation was failed, the program will display an error message and exit with `error code 1`.
-- **Empty Stack:** If an operation is attempted without sufficient operands, the program will display a "Stack is empty" error and exit with `error code 2`.
+- **Stack underflow:** If an operation is attempted without sufficient operands, the program will display a "Stack underflow" error and exit with `error code 2`.
 - **Stack Overflow:** If too many operands are pushed to the stack, the program will notify the user of a stack overflow and exit with `error code 3`.
 - **Unsupported Operation:** If an unsupported operation is encountered, the program will display an error message and exit with `error code 4`.
 - **Invalid expression:** If an invalid expression is encountered, the program will display an error message and exit with `error code 5`.
 - **Division by zero:** If division by zero is attempted, the program will display an error message and exit with `error code 6`.

+### Warnings:
+- **Non-empty Stack:** If the stack is not empty after all operations are performed, the program will display a warning message and continue execution.

 ### File Structure:
 - `main.c`: Contains the main function that processes input and performs stack operations.